LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: The new quantifiers

 \section{The new quantifiers}

-As we discussed in the introduction, in this paper we shall look at $\LST$ numbers for quantifiers analogous to $I$ and $Q^{\text{e.c.}}$, which tell us about $\Reg_{<\alpha}$.
-It is now time to define the quantifiers we're going to be looking at.
-The first is similar to $Q^{\text{e.c.}}$.
-However, in order to restrict it to $\Reg_{<\alpha}$ in a natural way, we add an extra requirement: as well as requiring that the two linear orders have the same cofinality, we ask for an auxiliary set deciding the Cantor-Bendixson rank of that cofinality.
+It is now time to define the quantifiers $Q^\alpha$ and $R^\alpha$ we're going to be looking at.
+Both are intended to characterise $\Reg_{<\alpha}$.
+We define $Q^\alpha$ first.
+It is similar to $Q^{\text{e.c.}}$, but in order to restrict it to $\Reg_{<\alpha}$ in a natural way, we add an extra requirement: as well as requiring that the two linear orders have the same cofinality, we ask for an auxiliary formula deciding the Cantor-Bendixson rank of that cofinality.